 The following is going to give you an overview of a few of the main areas to aim a focus when handling your business security – take the time to do it because it’s well worth it.

-There are numeral resources for security policies for business which you can use and adapt to your affiliate marketing business but I’ll give you a very basic run down of one’s which will handle much of the problems:
+There are numeral resources for security policies which you can use and adapt to your business.

 - Only allow access to files and equipment to those that have permission